Look around any trade park in the UK, and you're bound to spot a business with stock overflowing out of its shutter doors.

 - No utility bill, rates or security costs

-Imagine a service enabling a business to expand its stock as needed for perhaps even just a week!
+Imagine a service enabling a business to expand its stock as required for perhaps even just a week!
 Seasonal stock issues could become a problem of the past for companies as they use the services of their local storage company to their advantage.
 Costs can be kept to the minimum by only using self storage space when needed, rather than renting a warehouse on a long-term lease.

-The self storage boom looks set to continue at least for the moment and this can only help businesses who are struggling for space.
+The self storage boom looks set to continue at least for the moment, and this can only help businesses who are struggling for space.